jjyn0215/winST/README.md

 2. Make load faster, but **HOW?** (caching?)
 3. More device support
 4. More language support
+5. Make Tray interface more functional
-5. Need to fix some terrible codes
+6. Need to fix some terrible codes
-6. Winform has a lot of limitations, maybe I should convert to Electron or WPF
+7. Winform has a lot of limitations, maybe I should convert to Electron or WPF

 ## Preview
 ![Sample1](https://github.com/jjyn0215/winST/blob/main/sample2.png?raw=true)